milletyann/JTH-neo4j-import/README.md

 # Import JTH Dataset in Neo4j with Python

+A graph dump is contained in /backups/ of each branch (if not the graph is not completely built on this branch).

 ### Branch naming

 The graph can be constructed in several different ways: